amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `The static modifier, in combination with the final modifier, is also used to define constants.
 The final modifier indicates that the value of this field cannot change.`

-# 19. A Customer class contains an encapsulated array field of Clothing items.
-#     How would you write a getItems method in the Customer class to return these items?
+# 19. A Customer class contains an encapsulated array field of Clothing items.<br>How would you write a getItems method in the Customer class to return these items?

 [ ]
 public void getItems(Clothing items){